| Enterprise | ||||

 sleepwith specific labels to define which resources should remain active.
 This allows targeting specific resources based on their labels. - Add labels to workloads that you want to remain active.
 By using labels, it is possible to control which resources are exempt from sleep at a more granular level.

-For example, the following Deployment would not sleep when the virtual cluster is sleeping:
+For example, the following Deployment would not sleep when the tenant cluster is sleeping:

 apiVersion: apps/v1